Looking for a mobile Wi-Fi device to get online from anywhere?

 Their Huawei 4G Plus is one of the best mobile Wi-Fi devices you can buy at the moment.

 It’s easy to set up, has great battery life, and when combined with the Three 4G network, it’s also very fast.
-You can expect download speeds of 50-100Mbps or even more, even with multiple devices connected to the mobile hotspot.
+You can expect download speeds of 50-100Mbps or even more, even with multiple laptops, phones, and other devices connected to the mobile hotspot.

-Three offers a number of different data packages with this particular device, depending on your needs.
-Right now, they offer unlimited data for just £11 per month for the first 6 months on a 24 month contract, which is very competitive.
-You can also choose whether to sign a contract for 12 months or 24 months, and you can pay monthly on a 30 day contract, which is nice.
+Three offers a number of different mobile broadband plans with their MiFi device, depending on your data needs.
+Right now, they offer MiFi with unlimited data for just £11 per month for the first 6 months on a 24 month contract, which is very competitive.
+You can also choose whether to sign a pay monthly contract for 12 months or 24 months with a lower upfront cost, or you can pay as you go on a 30 day contract, which is nice.

-The only downside to this product is the 2.4Ghz Wi-Fi signal isn’t the strongest – it won’t penetrate through multiple walls.
+The only downside to this mobile Wi-Fi router is the 2.4Ghz Wi-Fi signal isn’t the strongest – it won’t penetrate through multiple walls.
 However, it stills provides great Wi-Fi reception for most households.

 Overall value rating